Child Custody Considerations Under Texas Law

 Texas child custody law formally refers to “conservatorship” of a child rather than custody.
 The person or persons who have decision-making rights with respect to the child’s living arrangements, education, health care, and so forth, are referred to as the “managing conservators.”
 A person who only has limited access and visitation rights with the child is referred to as a “possessory conservator.”

-“The Texas family code gives attorneys and judges a lot of guidelines and suggestions to follow,” says Marilea Lewis, a family law attorney with Orsinger, Nelson, Downing & Anderson in Dallas, “but if there are extenuating circumstances or special needs, the court can vary from the guidelines.”
+“The Texas family code gives attorneys and judges a lot of guidelines and suggestions to follow,” says Marilea Lewis, a Texas family law attorney with Duffee + Eitzen in Dallas, “but if there are extenuating circumstances or special needs, the court can vary from the guidelines.”

 It should also be noted that even when both parents are named as managing conservators, one parent will likely be given primary physical custody—that is, the right to designate the child’s primary residence.
 A joint conservatorship does not require a child to spend equal amounts of time with both parents.
 It does require that one parent not take any major action affecting the child without consulting or informing the other.